Everything You Need to Know About Slow Coffee | Complete Guide & Tips

 - The AeroPress: Speed and Versatility

-- The French Press: Slow Infusion
+- The French press: slow brewing

-🎯 Objective of Slow Coffee methods:
+🎯 The goal of Slow Coffee

-✅ Controlled extraction to reveal aromas
+✅ Controlled extraction to bring out the aromas

-✅ Homogeneous infusion for perfect balance
+✅ Consistent brewing for perfect balance

 ✅ An alternative to espresso machines for a more subtle coffee